hu-qing-hua/hu-qing-hua.github.io/_posts/2024-08-19-Standard-C++-Programming-Learning-Notes.markdown.md

 **Why classes?**

-●One of the premises of the entire C++ language was the lack of object-oriented-programming (OOP) in C.
+●One of the premises of the entire C++ language was the lack of object-oriented-programming (OOP) in C.<br>
-● Classes are user-defined types that allow a user to *<u>**encapsulate**</u>* data and functionality using member variables and member functions
+● Classes are user-defined types that allow a user to *<u>**encapsulate**</u>* data and functionality using member variables and member functions<br>

 **What is object-oriented-programming?**

-● Object-oriented-programming is centered around objects ● Focuses on design and implementation of classes!
+● Object-oriented-programming is centered around objects<br>
+● Focuses on design and implementation of classes!<br>
 ● Classes are the **user-defined types** that can be declared as an object!

 🎉🎉**Surprise!**